blurpesec/metalyth-blog-content/publish/World-v2-Functionality-Outline.md

 These Off-chain tables are by-default handled by the [MUD Indexer](https://mud.dev/indexer) to make it easier to query.

+##### Use-cases

+**An example of where to use each**:
-An example of this would be: In an item-trading exchange - when a user makes an interaction to buy something - the actual state needs access to pieces of data like "item id", "quantity", "price", and "location" to conduct the trade.
+In an item exchange - when a user makes an interaction to buy something - the actual state needs access to pieces of data like "item id", "quantity", "price", and "location" to conduct the trade.
 These would all exist in **On-chain** tables.

-Types of data that would exist in **Off-chain** tables would be "order receipts" or "list of items for sale at location _X_".
+Types of data that would exist in **Off-chain** tables would be "order receipts" or "list of items for sale at location _X_" or "list of active trading locations".
 The off-chain data would still be useful for improving the user experience of a trading interface - but isn't explicitly needed to conduct trades.

 #### Systems